dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 Find the component which you plan to place to your schematic, then move your mouse to the canvas and left click.
 If you want to add more, just left click again.
 To end the current sequence of placements, right click once or press `ESC`.

-Don't try to Drag and Drop a component to canvas: EasyEDA team thinks that Click-Click to place component will be easier to use than Click-Drag mode.
+Don't try to Drag and Drop a component to the canvas: EasyEDA team thinks that Click-Click to place components will be easier to use than a Click-Drag mode.

 ![](images/048_Schematic_PlacingComponents.gif)